androidealp/droide-forms/README.md

 * Create select or create form layout

 droid-forms is designed to be extended, using triggers joomla you can handle the form submission process with the features:
+* onDroideformsInit - before set load all parans
 * onDroideformsBeforeLayout - before view layout form
 * onDroideformsAddvalidate - Add custom form validation
+* onDroideformsAddrules - add custom rules, to new fields not sets in admin.
 * onDroideformsBeforePublisheLayout - Before send layout of the mensage
 * onDroideformsPosSend - Control after send e-mail
 * onDroideformsPosSendError - Control after error generate